-Flowering Cyclamen plants start showing up for sale as houseplants around the winter holidays.
+Flowering Cyclamen plants start showing up for sale as houseplants around winter holiday season.
 With flowers in shades of pink, red, or white, you can find them blooming on shelves in garden centers and even grocery stores.
 Even the foliage is attractive, often having silver marbling on the top sides of the leaves.
 The entire plant, when in flower, reaches only about 8 inches high.
 Cyclamen make excellent houseplants, blooming for weeks and requiring very little care.

 Cyclamen is a small but diverse genus of plants.
 Many species are hardy, generally in USDA Hardiness Zones 7 and above.
 But the one we are talking about here, Cyclamen persicum, is often seen for sale throughout the fall and winter, in less hardy zones, as a houseplant.
 Cyclamen persicum aptly referred to as the Florist’s Cyclamen has sweet-scented small (½ to 3/4 inch) flowers that are produced on long stems, held upright above the foliage.
 It is a tuberous perennial with heart-shaped leaves common to cyclamen.